MattBaltzell/garden-good/README.md

 <!-- b.
 Describe what your website does -->

-The Garden Good app helps beginning gardeners and experienced gardeners plan, plant, and tend their crops for an abudant harvest.
+The Garden Good app helps beginner and experienced gardeners plan, plant, and tend their crops for an abudant harvest.
 This app incorporates weather alerts to help you protect your garden from harsh conditions, and allow it to thrive.
-From proper feeding and watering to pruning and pests, this app will help you garden GOOD.
+From proper feeding and watering to pruning, this app will help you garden GOOD.

 I created the simplest form of this application during my time in Springboard's Software Engineering Bootcamp, but it is an ongoing project with more features planned.
 This first iteration allows users to search for plants and find information on how to take care of the plants in their garden.
 When a user signs up or logs in, the current weather conditions for their zip code is displayed in the top of the app.
 The users also have the ability to update their account information.